POC Implementation Guide

 Step 3 — Output: AI-Enhanced Digest & DM Delivery

 Users generate an ad-hoc digest for any list.
-The backend queries knowledge items, generates a 2–3 sentence AI summary for each item using the Symfony AI Bundle, and the Slack app delivers a formatted Block Kit DM with summaries and Notion links.
+The backend queries knowledge items, generates a 2–3 sentence AI summary for each item, and the Slack app delivers a formatted Block Kit DM with summaries and Notion links.

 What users can do: